The Al-Sabbah Brigade

 Unfortunately, given these men’s cohesiveness and organizational skills, given their power over our minds, given their ability to convince the vast majority to act against its convictions and interests, given their success in establishing cross-generational dynasties, such removal presents humanity with a herculean task.

 Humanity’s future hinges on the strategy chosen by the few of us who are aware and who care.
 If we channel most of our energies to opening the eyes of the vast majority, we would surely lose the race.
-Our enemies possess superior propaganda resources and most human beings suffer from closed-mindedness and a misplaced loyalty to their “own” convictions.
-If we continue to merely expose the daily outrages of the men in the shadows, they will follow their master plan and contemptuously ignore us.
+Our enemies possess superior propaganda resources and most human beings suffer from closed-mindedness and a misplaced loyalty to their “own” convictions.24 If we continue to merely expose the daily outrages of the men in the shadows, they will follow their master plan and contemptuously ignore us.
 If we engage in peaceful demonstrations, they would kill our tacticians and leaders, infiltrate our ranks, and crush us.
-If we embark on a conventional armed insurrection, they would prevail thanks to their superior firepower, control of information sources, surveillance capabilities, and eagerness to kill millions.
+If we embark on a conventional armed insurrection, they would prevail thanks to their superior firepower, control of information sources, surveillance capabilities, and lack of moral inhibitions.

 Pacifist strategies are sublimely appealing, but they too are doomed to flounder.
 Jesus of Nazareth relied on them, as did Mohandas Gandhi and Martin Luther King, and all three failed to unseat the villains or improve the human condition.
 Their appeal to non-violence merely led to their own violent demise.
 All three, and so many others of our best and brightest, were murdered because they had not seen that their enemies were compassion-less.
 For these enemies, pacifism is a contemptible weakness to be exploited, not a virtue.
 “Forgiveness,” Mark Twain observed, “is the fragrance that the violet shed on the heel that has crushed it.”
 The fabulist Aesop saw it too.
 Befriending a snake, he argued, would cost you your life.

 If we try to reform the system from within, we would surely lose as well, for the system is rigged.
-For decades, I passionately felt that we could make a difference by exclusively focusing on sunshine bribery (aka campaign financing and revolving doors) and move on from there.
-But now, this late in the day, that strategy is doomed too (please see Reference below for a more detailed overview of our limited strategic options).
+For decades, I passionately felt that we could make a difference by exclusively focusing on sunshine bribery (aka campaign financing and revolving doors) and move on from there.25 But now, this late in the day, that strategy is doomed too.26

 I would go farther.
 All these strategies, I am utterly convinced, play into the hands of the enemies of humanity.
 Such strategies make us feel that we are doing something while they divert our attention from the only strategy that does have a fighting chance.

 Humanity is at a crossroads.
-“Continual progress in happiness, knowledge, and wisdom” is on hand–but only if we dare see that we live in one of those tragic epochs when “the tree of liberty must be [strategically] refreshed . . . with the blood of patriots and tyrants.”
+“Continual progress in happiness, knowledge, and wisdom”27 is on hand--but only if we dare see that we live in one of those tragic epochs when “the tree of liberty must be [strategically] refreshed . . . with the blood of patriots and tyrants.”28